 Ben’s is a family-owned and operated restaurant & delicatessen that has been serving up the finest authentic New York Kosher delicatessen and eastern European comfort foods since 1972.
 Customers love Ben’s homemade soups, hot pastrami, fresh-cut Cole slaw, baked knishes and crunchy all you can eat pickles.
 All of Ben’s soups, salads, sandwiches and dinners are freshly prepared.
-Ben’s has six convenient locations: Three on Long Island in Carle Place, Greenvale and Woodbury, and one each in Midtown Manhattan and Bayside, Queens; and one in Boca Raton, Florida.
+Ben’s has five convenient locations: Three on Long Island in Carle Place, Greenvale and Woodbury, one in Bayside, Queens and one in Boca Raton, Florida.
 Delivery service is available to many communities near the stores.

 History of Ben’s

 In my mind, 50 years in business is a lifetime.
 I ask my landlords all the time, “How many people do you know that have been in the restaurant business for 50 years, with the same name and owner?”
 It’s a milestone that I am proud of; it certainly wasn’t easy.
 Many know I wasn’t born with a silver spoon in my mouth, but they don’t have any idea of how hard the struggle was.
 It was difficult to go up to a landlord with quarters in hand to pay the rent.
 The history of Ben’s has been a struggle to do the right thing for customers and employees on a day-to-day basis.